Tallyb/Angular-component-lib/README.md

 # Components

-This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.4.
+This library was initially generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.4.

+App was removed
 ## Code scaffolding

 Run `ng generate component component-name --project components` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module --project components`.